What is an Attending Physician Statement (APS)?

 In this article:

-What is an Attending Physician Statement?
+What is an APS?

 “The Attending Physician Statement is a summary of your health condition, written from a doctor or medical facility that either has treated or is currently treating someone that is seeking life insurance,” explains Paya Schlass, Customer Success Manager at Haven Life.

 When you apply for life insurance, you are often required to answer health-related questions about your family medical history, any prescriptions you are currently taking and any acute or chronic issues or a specific medical condition that could affect your life insurance risk classification.
-Many life insurance companies also request that you complete a brief, in-person medical exam as part of the underwriting process.
+Many life insurance companies also request that you complete a brief, in-person medical exam as part of the underwriting and advanced planning process.

 In most cases, the medical information you provide in your life insurance application and/or your medical exam is enough to determine whether you qualify for a life insurance policy.
 However, there are situations in which a life insurance provider needs additional medical information on an applicant — which is why you might be asked to provide a statement from a treating physician who can provide a professional perspective on your health.